On-Premise Load Agents

 - If the message indicates that the connection is successfully verified, click Add Agent.

-- A new agent will appear in the list.
+- A new agent will appear in on the list.

 Cloud Load AgentsTo create a cloud load agent on the fly, click Create Cloud Load Agent.
 Then refer to Creating AWS EC2 Agents for AWS or Creating Azure Agents for Azure.